peter88213/nv_extra_view/docs/usage.md

 ---

-A [novelibre](https://github.com/peter88213/novelibre/) plugin providing a daily progress log viewer.
+A [novelibre](https://github.com/peter88213/novelibre/) plugin providing a a detachable text viewer.

 ---